 - High Quality trading platforms

 - Average forex spread is higher than Pepperstone

-FSCA stands for Financial Sector Conduct Authority of South Africa.
-FSCA is the official South African government owned financial watchdog in SA since 2018 when it has been transformed from the former FSB.
+FSCA Financial Sector Conduct Authority is the official South African government owned financial watchdog in SA since 2018.

 As more and more retail investors speculate in this online venture, no wonder that local forex market regulators need to keep an eye on this fast growing retail forex industry to prevent scam from happening.

 How to check if the broker is regulated by the FSCA

 Please visit the search tool on this link and write a broker’s name into the field “Search for FSP Name“.

 Next you will see the list of Finance Service Provider with license numbers and other details.

 If there is no result, mostly it means either the FSP (broker) has no FSCA authorisation or you typed in wrong name.

 How are South African retail forex traders protected ?